Electronics and semiconductor manufacturing industry in India: Investments in the electronics sector

 The US-based personal computing hardware multinational Dell Technologies, is looking to expand its capacity to export from India, at its laptop and computer manufacturing factory in Sriperumbudur, where it previously invested US$30 million.
 Dell has plans of investing in the tunes of US$300 million through its venture fund arm Dell ventures, in Indian start-ups working in cloud computing, security and analytics as well as in the manufacturing of microprocessors and photo voltaic cells.
 Chennai-based Munoth Industries has partnered with China's Better Power for technological support as it aims to set up India's first Lithium-ion cell manufacturing plant in Tirupati in three phases by 2022 with an investment of ₹799 crores.
 The first phase of the project will be complete by 2019 and the latter phases by 2022.
 The plant is expected to generate 1,700 job opportunities.
 The company has invested ₹165 crore for the first phase, in which it would draw a capital investment of ₹25 crore from the Central Government under the Make In India scheme.
 The state government of Andhra Pradesh also will provide fiscal and operational incentives, including subsidies on taxes and power costs.
 The company intends to sell finished lithium ion cells to mobile phone manufacturers and battery pack manufacturers in India.
 Together, MEL Systems and Services, Syrma SGS, O/E/N India, Sahasra Group, and Deki Electronics launched a new company called Awesense Five in February 2024.
 Its goal is to develop and produce industrial sensors in India, reducing reliance on imports and capturing the ₹7,000 crore domestic market, which includes the defence sector.

 The first commercial supercapacitor production facility in India has been established by KELTRON in Kannur.
 Chief Minister Pinarayi Vijayan officially opened it on October 1, 2024.
 The company has been collaborating on technology development with ISRO, the Naval Materials Research Laboratory, and the Centre for Materials for Electronics Technology.
 With an expenditure of ₹18 crore, the production facility's first phase has been established.
 In due time, the total investment will be ₹42 crore.
 The production capacity is approximately 2000 pieces per day.

 Semiconductor industry

-With the newly heralded era of the Internet of Things (IoT) dictating that the new generation of interconnected devices be capable of smart-computing, the Indian semiconductor industry is set for a stable upsurge with bright prospects provided India's generic obstacles like redtape-ism, fund crunch and infrastructural deficits are adequately addressed.
+With the advancements of the Internet of Things (IoT) has led to increased attention on Indian semiconductor industry and manufacturing, and its role in the country's development.